Pier Francesco Mazzucchelli: Training and early works, to 1611

 He was born in Morazzone, near Varese, Lombardy, the son of a mason, who soon after his birth moved to Rome.
-There he was influenced by Ventura Salimbeni and Cavalier D'Arpino and began to work in a Mannerist style.
-In Rome, he painted some canvases and also his first frescoes (Adoration by the Magi and a Visitation) in San Silvestro in Capite (1596).
+Borsieri (1619) claimed that he was taught there principally by the Sienese painter Ventura Salimbeni, whereas Baglione (1642) stated that he frequented the various academies of Rome.
+It is likely that he also gained experience in the workshop of the Cavalier D'Arpino.
+In Rome, Morazzone worked in several important churches, including Santa Maria Maddalena delle Convertite, the courtyard of Saint John Lateran and the sacristy of St. Peter’s.
+The only such works to have survived are two frescoes in the church of San Silvestro in Capite, a Visitation and an Adoration of the Magi.
+These works draw on a variety of stylistic sources and suggest a response to the art of Taddeo Zuccari and of Sienese followers of Federico Barocci such as Salimbeni.
 His style also shows exposure to another pupil of D'Arpino, Caravaggio.
 His depictions of martyrdom and ecstasy are imbued with the morbid religiosity characteristic of Lombardy in his age.